 Whether you use, store, or display your glass is a personal decision.
 Carolyn "likes to display glass where it can be enjoyed."
 If it has to be stored, wrap each piece individually in plain paper, cloth, or bubble wrap and store in cardboard boxes or plastic containers.
 Sudden temperature changes can cause the glass to crack or break, so try to store the glass in areas where the temperature remains constant.

-The first place to start when collecting Depression glass is with your own family and close friends.
-Chances are, one of the older people in your life has some real Depression glass.
-You can shop on sites like eBay, at antique auctions in person and online, or at antique stores to find Depression glass.
-Keep history and identification details with the pieces so your heirs will know what they are when you pass them on.
+If you're thinking about bringing a few of these pieces home with you, then the first place to start when collecting Depression glass is with your own family and close friends.
+Chances are, one of the older people in your life has some real Depression glass, and if they don't, you can find an abundance of pieces at antique auctions in person and online.
+Thanks to their sturdy and cheap construction, these glassware sets make the perfect dishes for high tea and special occasions.